learn-anything/programming-languages/readme.md

 - [TiML](http://adam.chlipala.net/papers/TimlOOPSLA17/) - Functional Language for Practical Complexity Analysis with Invariants.
 - [Eff](http://www.eff-lang.org/) - Functional language with handlers of not only exceptions, but also of other computational effects such as state or I/O.
 - [Eve](https://github.com/witheve/Eve) - Programming language based on years of research into building a human-first programming platform.
+- [Futhark](https://github.com/diku-dk/futhark) - Purely functional data-parallel programming language.
+Its optimising compiler is able to compile it to typically very performant GPU code.

 ## Lisp
 - [PicoLisp](https://picolisp.com/wiki/) - Simple and lightweight and encourages clean, concise code.